codio-content/Coding_with_Python-File_Handling/.guides/content/Overview-26b3.md

-Files are used to store data.
-More advanced applications use databases such as MySQL or MongoDB to store and retrieve large amounts of data in a flexible way.

-But for many more basic applications, working with regular files is a simpler and very good way of storing and managing data.
+Files are used to store data permanently, even after a program exits.
+Typically, files are stored on some durable storage like a diskdrive and they are given a name.
+The data can be used at a later time by opening the file by its name and loading the data.

 You are probably familiar with files for things like

 - documents
 - spreadsheets
-- images
+- images or videos
+- MP3 for music

-However, they can be used to store more structured data like the things we worked on with 2 dimensional lists in the last Unit.
+However, they can be used to store any kind of data like the things we worked on with 2 dimensional arrays in the last Unit.